 Progesterone, as you probably know, is a hormone.
 Men and women both need it, although progesterone is more relevant for female health, as it has strong roles in health, pregnancy, and menopause.
-The importance of progesterone can make progesterone rich foods seem like a powerful idea.

 But, this doesn’t make your diet irrelevant.
 While you can’t just consume progesterone and increase your levels that way, the foods you eat can help your body to produce more progesterone.
 Increasing your intake of the right foods might be essential in getting your progesterone levels to where you want them.

 So, in this post, we’re talking about the different nutrients that can boost progesterone production and some of the best foods for each nutrient.
 We’ll also talk about how progesterone cream fits into the equation and other ways to increase your testosterone levels.

 Because some of the foods work in different ways than others, you might need to experiment to find the best combination for your progesterone levels.
 However, the foods we’re highlighting are all good for you in their own right, so relying on them won’t do you any harm at all.

 This vitamin belongs to the B family of vitamins, so it’s one that you’ll find in B complex supplements.
 It is an important vitamin that has been linked to cognitive benefits, protein metabolism, and progesterone levels.

 Vitamin B6 can be notable for balancing hormone levels, helping to decrease estrogen and increase progesterone.
 Doing this might seem counterproductive, as estrogen is an important hormone too.
 However, the balance of estrogen to progesterone is important for reproductive health and often you need to lower estrogen levels to increase progesterone.